The Pauli-Villars regularised free energy of Dirac's vacuum in purely magnetic fields: Derivation of the model and main results

 We shall always assume that $m_0<m_1<m_2$, which implies that $c_1<0$ and $c_2>0$.
 The role of the constraint \eqref{eq:PV-conditions} is to remove the worst linear ultraviolet divergences.
 Indeed, the Pauli-Villars regularisation does not avoid a logarithmic divergence when $m_1,m_2\xrightarrow{}\infty$.
 In order to better understand this, we can define the averaged ultraviolet cut-off $\Lambda$ as

 Of course, once the value of $\Lambda$ is fixed, we cannot uniquely determine $m_1,m_2$.
 Practically speaking, we usually choose the masses as functions of $\Lambda$ such that the Pauli-Villars coefficients $c_1,c_2$ stay bounded when $\Lambda\xrightarrow{}\infty$.
-As already mentioned, the logarithmic divergence in the averaged cut-off $\Lambda$ can explicitly be seen in the second order term in the expansion which will be studied in detail in the sequel of this work.
-A renormalisation of the elementary charge $e$ is necessary in order to remove this remaining divergence, but we will not address this problem here.
-Now, for technical reasons, that is to make our computations simpler, we would like to rewrite the Pauli-Villars-regularised free energy functional \eqref{eq:PV-free-energy} in an integral form.
+As already mentioned, the logarithmic divergence in the averaged cut-off $\Lambda$ can explicitly be seen in the second order term in the expansion which will be studied later in this work (see \cref{subsec:gauge-invariant-estimates}).
+Now, in order to simplify our calculations, we rewrite the Pauli-Villars-regularised free energy functional in an integral form.
 In order to do so, we derive \eqref{eq:PV-free-energy} with respect to $\beta$ by getting:

 which implies